-Looking for a way to help Japan?
+Looking for a way to talk about Japan?
 Start by making paper cranes!
-You and your child can get involved in the tsunami relief effort with this fun project that will introduce your child to the Japanese art of origami.
-She'll work her fine motor skills, get a taste of Japanese culture and make a beautiful piece of art for a great cause.
+You and your child can get involved with this fun project that will introduce your child to the Japanese art of origami.
+She'll work her fine motor skills, get a taste of Japanese culture and make a beautiful piece of art..

 What You Do: